-Community Health Services are District wide and span prenatal to end of life care.
-The number of births and the ageing population will have a particular impact on the demand for our services which are expected to grow by over thirty percent by 2026.
+Community Health Services are District wide and cover the lifespan.
+The number of births and the growing population will have a particular impact on the demand for our services which are expected to grow by over thirty percent by 2026.